fedhere/MLTSA22_FBianco/HW8/README.md

 ## scope
 This homework is quite open ended.
 There is no scheleton notebook for it.

-Use the PLAsTiCC challenge data you used in HW7 and prepare the time series for ingestion by an autoencoder

 ## due 4/20 midnight:
+Use the PLAsTiCC challenge data you used in HW7 and prepare the time series for ingestion by an autoencoder Make sure you save your reorganized time series into a file (e.g. https://numpy.org/doc/stable/reference/generated/numpy.save.html)

+## due 4/27 midnight:
-extract features from the time series via autoencoder.
+extract features from the time series via autoencoder (you have examples of the autoencoders in the notebooks distributed in class, so you just need to modify them
 Then combine the feature space you used in HW7 with the new features created by the autoencoder, and train a classifier to predict the object class.

 ## what are the challenges in this work?